 You can never deny the significance of the environment in developing a good habit.
 Suppose you have decided to eat clean, but when you open the door of your fridge, you find all the junk food in it.
 How hard it will be for you to resist all that?

-If you will not focus on changing your environment, then it can be a bit of a challenge to get rid of your bad habits and replace it with a better one.
-So, better to make the right changes to your environment that is in concordance with your goals.
+If you will not focus on changing your environment, then it can be a bit of a challenge to get rid of your bad habits and replace them with a better ones.
+So, better to make the right changes to your environment that are in concordance with your goals.

 10 - Focus on Building a Routine